Skip to content

 Common questions from NZ construction site managers

 Professional sites usually require an individual radio licence from Radio Spectrum Management (RSM).
-License-free PRS radios exist, but their 0.5-watt power limit is insufficient for structural penetration.
+Licence-free PRS radios exist, but their 0.5-watt power limit is insufficient for structural penetration.
 A commercial licence allows 5-watt transceivers and private frequencies.
-The current standard individual licence fee is $150 per year, with options up to $1,500 for unlimited repeater locations.
+From 1 July 2026, the standard individual licence fee is $190 per year, with options up to $1,800 for unlimited repeater locations.

-A 5-watt UHF handheld typically covers 10 to 15 floors in a reinforced concrete structure, though range varies based on building material density and the presence of structural steel.
+A 5-watt UHF handheld typically covers 10 to 15 floors in a reinforced concrete structure, though range varies based on building material density and structural steel.
 For high-rise projects or large civil sites, repeaters extend coverage and eliminate communication blackspots in basements or stairwells.

 Many modern digital radios are dual-mode and can communicate with older analogue units.
-You'll lose digital-only benefits like active noise cancellation and enhanced battery efficiency when operating in analogue mode, so it's generally more effective to migrate your entire fleet to digital hardware for consistent audio clarity and safety features.
+You'll lose digital-only benefits like active noise cancellation and enhanced battery efficiency when operating in analogue mode, so migrating your entire fleet to digital hardware is generally more effective for consistent audio clarity and safety features.

-Professional lithium-ion batteries are designed to last 12 to 14 hours on a standard duty cycle — comfortably covering a typical 10-hour construction shift.
-For double shifts or 24-hour operations, multi-unit gang chargers in the site office facilitate quick battery rotation for the incoming crew.
+It varies by model.
+The Tait TP9310, for example, offers up to 27 hours in DMR mode on a High Capacity battery, down to around 16 hours on a Slimline battery, comfortably covering a standard shift.
+For double shifts, multi-unit gang chargers in the site office allow quick battery rotation for the incoming crew.

 An IP67 rating means the device is completely dust-tight and can survive submersion in one metre of water for up to 30 minutes.
-This is the essential baseline for New Zealand conditions, ensuring your equipment keeps functioning after being dropped in a muddy trench or exposed to heavy rain and high humidity.
+IP68 covers deeper or longer submersion.
+Either is the essential baseline for New Zealand conditions, ensuring your equipment keeps functioning after being dropped in a muddy trench or exposed to heavy rain and high humidity.

 Get a Professional Site Communication Assessment